hiral-patel-da/hiral-patel-da.github.io/_portfolio/portfolio-1.md

     10) Differences in salary trends between different Company Location or company sizes

     11) The impact of remote work on salary in Job Position

+* Exploratory Data Analysis (Tableau)

+    1) Distribution of experience level

+    2) Distribution of work type

+    3) Distribution of company size

+    4) Median salary vs experience level

+    5) Median salary vs employment type

+    6) Median Salry vs experience level based on company size

+    7) Mean and median salary across the world

+    8) Median salary based on experience level

+    9) Top 5 jobs based on median salary

+    10) Top 10 job titles

+    11) Company location based on count of job titles

+    12) Mean salary as a function of Currency

+    13) Mean Salary as a function of company location.